naresh0902/optoML_-single_stage_pipeline_register/README.md

 # optoML_-single_stage_pipeline_register
 This repo is made for task assigned by optoML for the role of ASIC/RTL Design Intern.

-**TASK**: Implement a single-stage pipeline register in SystemVerilog using a standard valid/ready handshake. \n **LOGIC**: The module sits between an input and output interface, accepts data when in_valid and in_ready are asserted, presents stored data on the output with out_valid, and correctly handles backpressure without data loss or duplication.
+**TASK**: Implement a single-stage pipeline register in SystemVerilog using a standard valid/ready handshake. /n **LOGIC**: The module sits between an input and output interface, accepts data when in_valid and in_ready are asserted, presents stored data on the output with out_valid, and correctly handles backpressure without data loss or duplication.
 The design should be fully synthesizable and reset to a clean, empty state.